ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 By default, the video will be minimized to the top-right corner.
 It will be sized at 30% of the viewport's width, no less than 180 pixels wide.
 If the document is [RTL](https://www.w3.org/International/questions/qa-html-dir), the video will dock to the top-left corner.
 When in this mode, users can drag the docked video to snap to either corner.

-#### Custom position by slot element
+### Custom position by "slot"

-When setting the `dock` attribute to a non-empty value, the video will dock to the same position as the element referenced in the attribute value by [CSS selector.](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)
+When setting the `dock` attribute to a non-empty value, the video will dock to the same position as a "slot element" referenced in the attribute value by [CSS selector.](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)

 ```html
 <amp-layout id="my-dock-slot" ...>